 Here, the stromal vascular fraction (SVF) is harvested from adipose tissue and the stem cells are injected back into the patient.
 After preliminary studies, approximately 90% of patients with brain damage following concussions have experienced improvement in their condition.1

 In a study performed at The University of Texas Health Science Center at Houston, patients with severe traumatic brain injury that were treated with autologous stem cells experienced impressive results.
 For instance, in 25 patients with severe TBI, stem cell therapy was shown to reduce the body’s neuroinflammatory response to the trauma.
-Brain tissue was preserved as a result of the treatment, and no serious side effects were reported.2
+Brain tissue was preserved as a result of the therapy, and no serious side effects were reported.2

 A stroke occurs when blood flow to the brain is hindered and cell death ensues.
 An ischemic stroke is caused by lack of blood flow, while a hemorrhagic stroke is the result of bleeding.
 Both types of strokes – if not caught in time – cause the brain to function improperly.
 Symptoms and side effects of a stroke include loss of sensation, paralysis, cognitive difficulties, inability to express oneself, loss of vision, and dizziness.
 In many cases, the aforementioned side effects are permanent, as brain damage is considered irreversible.

-In a follow-up study3 of stroke patients who underwent stem cell therapy during recovery, researchers found that there were no significant side effects five years following treatment.
+In a follow-up study3 of stroke patients who underwent stem cell therapy during recovery, researchers found that there were no significant side effects five years following the therapy.
 In comparison to control groups, patients that received stem cell therapy had improved conditions, which was associated with serum levels of stromal cell-derived factor-1.
 Therefore, stem cell therapy is believed to safe and effective for stroke recovery.

 Multiple sclerosis (MS) is a demyelinating disease in which the nerve cells in both the brain and spinal cord are damaged.
 As a result, the nervous system struggles to communicate with the rest of the body.
 Symptoms include blindness, double vision, sensory problems, weakness, and loss of coordination, among others.
 MS can occur in isolated or progressive attacks, and neurological problems commonly remain.